Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 McGlone Suttner tailors its services to the individual needs of clients, including its asset management.
 Before investing a client's money, the firm will identify their financial goals, risk tolerance and objectives.
 From there, the firm may utilize a combination of individual investments and model portfolios.

-Winch Advisory Services, a fee-based firm, is the next financial advisory practice in Appleton.
-The firm has a staff that includes various professional certifications, including the certified financial planner (CFP), chartered market technician (CMT) and enrolled agent (EA) designations.
+Winch Advisory Services is a fee-based firm in Appleton.
+The firm has a staff that includes various professional certifications, including the Certified Financial Planner™ (CFP®), chartered market technician (CMT) and enrolled agent (EA) designations.

 The fee-based firm serves mostly non-high-net-worth clients, though it also has some high-net-worth clients.
 It states that it “prefers” accounts to start with at least $500,000, but may accept smaller accounts.
 All accounts are managed on a discretionary basis, meaning advisors have full control over transactions and trades.